MARYA254KE/marya-green-foundation/README.md

 **Hear the Voice of Nature**

-The **Marya Green Foundation** is a youth-led environmental initiative founded by **Marya Chepkorir**, a passionate 14-year-old climate champion.
+The **Marya Green Foundation** is a youth-led environmental initiative founded by myself, **Marya Chepkorir**, a passionate 14-year-old climate champion.
-This website highlights her projects, environmental campaigns, and efforts to empower young girls and promote climate action.
+I created this website to highlight my projects, environmental campaigns, and efforts to empower other young girls like me to promote climate action.

 ---